-9.3.
-Your obligation to return rejected products.
+9.3 Your obligation to return rejected products.
 If you wish to exercise your legal rights to reject products you must post them back to us.
 We will pay the costs of postage or collection.
-Please call customer services on 01626 362264 or email us at firstname.lastname@example.org for a return label or to arrange collection.
+Please email us at firstname.lastname@example.org for a return label or to arrange collection.

 (a) You notify us that you have not received the product within 14 working days of its due date; and

 (b) You sign and return a non-delivery form.

 9.5 As previously stated please allow five (5) working days before reporting the disc as lost in the post being sent either from you to us or from us to you.

 10.1 Where to find the price for the product.
 The price of the product (which includes VAT) will be the price indicated on the order pages when you placed your order.
 We use our best efforts to ensure that the price of the product advised to you is correct.
 However please see clause 10.3 for what happens if we discover an error in the price of the product you order.

 10.2 We will pass on changes in the rate of VAT.
 If the rate of VAT changes between your order date and the date we supply the product, we will adjust the rate of VAT that you pay, unless you have already paid for the product in full before the change in the rate of VAT takes effect.

 10.3 What happens if we got the price wrong.
 It is always possible that, despite our best efforts, some of the products we sell may be incorrectly priced.
 We will normally check prices before accepting your order so that, where the product’s correct price at your order date is less than our stated price at your order date, we will charge the lower amount.
 If the product’s correct price at your order date is higher than the price stated to you, we will contact you for your instructions before we accept your order.
 If we accept and process your order where a pricing error is obvious and unmistakeable and could reasonably have been recognised by you as a mispricing, we may end the contract, refund you any sums you have paid and require the return of any goods provided to you.